-- By the end of 2015, the Minelandian Mine Action Authority will have expanded its coverage of data collection and information management of individuals killed or injured by anti-personnel mines or other explosive remnants of war to also cover Central, Southern and Western provinces. - By 2016, data obtained by the Minelandian Mine Action Authority on individuals injured by anti-personnel mines will have been integrated into the Ministry of Health's national injury surveillance mechanism. - By 2016, the Ministry of Health's national injury surveillance mechanism will have included "anti-personnel mine / other explosive remnant of war" as a listed cause of injury. - By 2017, a household survey will have been carried out in Eastern Province to collect data on impairments and activity limitations and participation restrictions, related health condition and environmental factors.
+- By the end of 2020, the Minelandian Mine Action Authority will have expanded its coverage of data collection and information management of individuals killed or injured by anti-personnel mines or other explosive remnants of war to also cover Central, Southern and Western provinces. - By June 2021, all data obtained by the Minelandian Mine Action Authority on individuals injured by antipersonnel mines will have been integrated into the Ministry of Health's national injury surveillance mechanism. - By 2021, the Ministry of Health's national injury surveillance mechanism will have included "anti-personnel mine / other explosive remnant of war" as a listed cause of injury. - By 2021, a household survey will have been carried out in Eastern Province to collect data on impairments and activity limitations and participation restrictions, related health condition and environmental factors.